ViktorSeifert/GameOfLifeFX/README.md

 Just my playgroud for JavaFXGL.
-Trying to implement the Game Of Life.
+Implementing the Game Of Life as an excercise for myself.